CateNorm: Categorical Normalization for Robust Medical Image Segmentation: Average Surface Distance (ASD) Comparison

-The detailed ASD comparison on both prostate segmentation and multi-organ segmentation can be found in Table~\ref{tab:prostate_segmentation} and~\ref{tab:multisite_abdominal_ASD}.
-Our proposed DualNorm-UNet achieves the lowest average ASD on both tasks, even under the more challenging multi-domain setting.
+The detailed average surface distance results of both prostate segmentation and abdominal segmentation tasks can be found in Tables~\ref{tab:multisite_abdominal_ASD} and~\ref{tab:prostate_segmentation}. the proposed CateNorm achieves the lowest average ASD on both tasks, even under the more challenging multi-domain setting.